The History of Energy Deregulation in Connecticut

 New Haven, CT 06506-0901

-Eversource Energy is another energy distributor in Connecticut.
-Their service is available to most of the state and even includes Hartford and Waterbury.
+New England’s largest energy delivery company, Eversource Energy, is another energy distributor in Connecticut.
+It currently provides safe, reliable service to 4.3 million customers in most of the state and even includes Hartford and Waterbury.

 107 Selden Street